Kulraj Randhawa

 Kulraj Kaur Randhawa (born 16 May 1983) better known as Kulraj Randhawa is an Indian actress who appears in Punjabi and Hindi language films.
-She is best known for her role as "Kareena" in the TV series Kareena Kareena.
+She is best known for her role as "Kareena" in the TV series Kareena Kareena, and "Saheba" in the Hindi film Yamla Pagla Deewana (2011).

 Early life and career

-Randhawa was born to a Sikh family in Dehradun, Uttarakhand on 16 May 1983.
+Kulraj Randhawa was born to a Sikh family in Dehradun, Uttarakhand on 16 May 1983.
 She graduated from a Bangalore University in Bangalore.
 She started her career in the 2006 film Mannat with Jimmy Shergill and her Hindi film career with the 2007 film Jaane Bhi Do Yaaro.